Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Potential outcomes.}

 The theoretical framework delivers potential outcomes for firm $j$, depending on its productivity, its amenity value, the wage floor, and the aggregate wage index, which we denote by $L^*_j\left(\Phi_j, A_j, \W, \aggW\right)$ and $W^*_j\left(\Phi_j, A_j, \W, \aggW\right)$.
-Panel (d) of Figure~\ref{fig:model_solutions} shows the potential outcomes as $\Phi$ changes, holding constant the remaining parameters.
-When $\Phi_{j} > \upperPhi_{j}$ the firm is unconstrained, and both employment and wages increase with productivity.
-When $\Phi_{j} \in \left(\lowerPhi_{j}, \upperPhi_{j}\right]$ the firm is supply-constrained, and thus employment and wages are determined by the wage floor and the labor supply curve.
-Note that both types of firms operate on the labor supply.
-Finally, for $\Phi_{j} \leq \lowerPhi_{j}$ the firm is demand-constrained, so potential outcomes are determined by the intersection of the MRPL and the wage floor.
+Panel (e) of Figure~\ref{fig:model_solutions} plots the optimal wage $W^*$ and employment $L^*$ as productivity $\Phi$ changes, holding constant the remaining parameters.
+When $\Phi_{j} > \upperPhi_{j}$, the firm is unconstrained, and both employment and wages increase with productivity.
+When $\Phi_{j} \in \left(\lowerPhi_{j}, \upperPhi_{j}\right]$, the firm is supply-constrained, and thus employment and wages are determined by the wage floor and the labor supply curve.
+Finally, for $\Phi_{j} \leq \lowerPhi_{j}$, the firm is demand-constrained, so potential outcomes are determined by the intersection of the MRPL and the wage floor.